zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ## Comparison of libraries

-To have an idea of how the different implementations affect the resized output image, we compared of four libraries, the ones we considered the most used, in particular in the ML field.
+To have an idea of how the different implementations affect the resized output image, we compared four libraries, the ones we considered the most used, in particular in the ML field.
 Moreover, we focused on libraries that could be used in Python.

 We tested the following libraries and methods:
 1. **OpenCV** v4.5.3: [`cv2.resize`](https://docs.opencv.org/4.5.2/da/d54/group__imgproc__transform.html#ga47a974309e9102f5f08231edc7e7529d)